jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 * Upload the public key to Digital Ocean as `digital-ocean-public-key`

 ### Setup Digital Ocean Droplet
-* Go to "Manage".."Droplets" on the left tab.
+* Go to "Manage".."Droplets" on the left tab
+* Select create `Droplet`
 * Choose an image..Distributions..`Ubuntu`
 * Choose a plan..`Standard`
 * Choose a datacentre region: `Singapore`